Skip to content

 Is It Hard to Get Into Davenport University?
 Acceptance Rate & Requirements

-As a private institution in Grand Rapids, Michigan, Davenport University keeps admissions accessible, extending offers to roughly 98% of those who apply.
-The school reports a graduation rate of roughly 53%.
+As a private institution in Grand Rapids, Michigan, Davenport University admits most of the students who apply; the acceptance rate is roughly 98%.
+The graduation rate is roughly 53%.

 Can I Afford It?